b1ackviking/cpp-project-template/README.md

 The `.git-blame-ignore-revs` file contains commit SHAs that you may want to skip while viewing the git blame on GitHub as if using `git blame --ignore-revs-file=.git-blame-ignore-revs`.

+### Configure CODEOWNERS

+Code owners are automatically requested for review when someone opens a pull request that modifies code that they own.
+Code owners are not automatically requested to review draft pull requests.

 ### Configure Dependabot